All Episodes

 I'm Roger Hedgecock filling in for Rush Limbaugh.

-Let's take a short break back with your calls on open line Friday after this.
+Let's take a short break back with your calls on Open Line Friday after this.

-Shake rattle and roll, Zydeco style, celebrating the music of New Orleans.
+Shake, rattle, and roll, Zydeco style, celebrating the music of New Orleans.

-I'm Roger Hedgecock filling in for Rush Limbaugh, 1800-282-2882.
+I'm Roger Hedgecock filling in for Rush Limbaugh 1-800-282-2882.

-Generosity coming from all over here, uh, professional and collegiate sports teams mounting financial relief campaigns.
+Professional and collegiate sports teams mounting financial relief campaigns.

-This is uh this is the heartbeat of America.
+This is the heartbeat of America.

 This is the story today, as far as I am concerned.